amingharbaoui/programming_project_group_1/README.md

 The student accounts are named after their phase (`student.geen`, `student.ingediend`, `student.contract`, `student.startklaar`, …) so each step can be demonstrated.

+## Acknowledgements

+- [readme.so](https://readme.so) for making README creation straightforward
+- [Perplexity](https://www.perplexity.ai) for research and technical documentation lookups
+- The teachers and staff at Erasmushogeschool Brussel for their guidance throughout the project
+- [Claude](https://claude.ai) for development assistance and code support

 ## Authors

 | | |